-- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S.

-college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or

-university of recognized standing.
+- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing

-- · Online application
+- Online application

-- · Application fee
+- Application fee

-- Official academic transcripts or course-by-course International Credential Evaluation
+- · Official academic transcripts or course-by-course International Credential Evaluation

-- Three (3) Letters of recommendation
+- Two (2) Letters of recommendation

-- · Curriculum vitae (CV) / Resume
+- Curriculum vitae (CV) / Resume

-- Three (3) Short essays / One (1) Optional essay
+- Three (3) short written responses/ One (1) optional short written response

-- GRE /GMAT (recommended, not required)
+- GRE /GMAT are not required

-- TOEFL / IELTS Scores (International Applicants)
+- English Language Proficiency Scores- International Applicants (TOEFL, IELTS, Duolingo, or PTE)